zeitspace/interviewing-session/README.md

 * Articles
   * [10 UX interviewing tips from a journalist](https://www.zeitspace.com/blog/10-ux-interviewing-tips-from-a-journalist) by Kelly Pedro, journalist at Zeitspace.
 If you liked what we covered in this session, be sure to take a look at Kelly's list of tips.
-  * [Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html) is an ethics policy provided by the Government of Canada.
+  * [Tri-Council Policy Statement: Course on Research Ethics](https://tcps2core.ca/welcome) is a research ethics course provided by the Government of Canada.

 * Videos
   * [Conducting interviews that matter](https://www.poynter.org/shop/webinar/conducting-interviews-that-matter/) is a [Poynter](https://www.poynter.org)-produced session featuring journalist Joshua Johnson (MSNBC, NPR).
 Johnson talks about his approach to interviewing, and shares some of his favourite techniques.

-* Design toolkits
+  * [Steve Portigal talks about the power of silence during an interview](https://www.youtube.com/watch?v=CEuNhWVbJYI).
+This was recorded at the [Fluxible](https://www.fluxible.ca/) in 2013.

+* Design toolkits.
+All of these toolkits provide concentrated, practical advice about interviewing.
+Some are aimed at new interviewers, while others talk about different contexts for interviewing.
   * [Design Thinking Bootleg Deck](https://dschool.stanford.edu/resources/design-thinking-bootleg) by d.school/Stanford
   * [Design Thinking Playbook for Change Management in K12 Schools](https://issuu.com/normantran2001/docs/design_thinking_playbook) by Norman Tran
   * [Ethnography Fieldguide](https://dschool.stanford.edu/resources/ethnography-fieldguide) from d.school/Stanford